keerthi2kiran/BAS_Book/StarPartyActivities/Chapter_6_Planetary_Observations.md

 - Jupiter illustration showing cloud bands, the GRS, and moon arrangements.
 - Saturn’s ring system and moons visible in small telescopes.

----

-Please review this detailed chapter.
-If there are adjustments or additions required, kindly let me know.
-If all looks good, we can continue to the next chapter.